MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 This topic provides step-by-step instructions for each type of anchor.

-## Anchor a guide by using an object anchor (Anchor Object Anchors Preview)
+## Anchor a guide by using an object anchor (Azure Object Anchors Preview)

 1. Put on your HoloLens, and then locate the target object in your physical environment.